-The Virginia State Trojans matched Virginia Union basket-for-basket in the first half, mind but could not maintain the momentum after the break, thumb falling 67-54 to the Panthers in the Big Apple Classic at NYC’s Madison Square Garden.
+The Virginia State Trojans matched Virginia Union basket-for-basket in the first half, but could not maintain the momentum after the break, falling 67-54 to the Panthers in the Big Apple Classic at NYC’s Madison Square Garden.
 VSU shot only 30 percent from the field and 25 percent from three-point range as the Panthers dominated the second half, outscoring the Trojans, 32-19, in the CIAA opener for both teams.

 VSU had three players in double figures.
 Sophomore guard Khalil Tate led the Trojans with 14 points, making 5 of 10 shots with two made three-pointers.
 Junior center Kenny Mitchell followed with 13 points and a team-high 10 rebounds and senior guard Ibn Rassoull had 12 points.